An Enchanted Christmas with the Flower Fairies at Mottisfont

-The Night Before Christmas runs from 24 November – 6 January, 10am-4pm (excluding 24 and 25 December).
+An Enchanted Christmas with the Flower Fairites runs from 23 November – 5 January, 10am-4pm (excluding 24 and 25 December).
 Normal property admission price only.

-Mottisfont’s Christmas involves creative work from all staff and volunteers, including a craft group and garden florists, who come together to create decorations and dress the house and grounds to wow visitors year after year.
+Christmas comes together thanks to creative work from all staff and volunteers, including a craft group and garden florists, who come together to create decorations and dress the house and grounds to wow visitors year after year.